-- The March 2018 survey was sent to 50,000 REALTORS® who were selected from NAR’s 1.3 million members through simple random sampling and to 7,605 respondents in the previous three surveys who provided their email addresses.
+- The March 2019 survey was sent to 50,000 REALTORS® who were selected from NAR’s more than 1.3 million members through simple random sampling and to 10,000 respondents in the previous three surveys who provided their email addresses.

-- There were 3,464 respondents to the online survey which ran from April 2-11, 2018.
-The survey’s overall margin of error at the 95 percent confidence level is two percent.
+- There were 4,146 respondents to the online survey which ran from April 1-10, 2019.
+The survey’s overall margin of error at the 95 percent confidence level is one percent.
 The margins of error for subgroups and sample proportions of below or above 50 percent are larger.

 - NAR weighs the responses by a factor that aligns the sample distribution of responses to the distribution of NAR membership.

 The REALTORS® Confidence Index is provided by NAR solely for use as a reference.
 Resale of any part of this data is prohibited without NAR’s prior written consent.
 For questions on this report or to purchase the RCI series, please email: Data@realtors.org

 Thanks to Gay Cororaton, Research Economist for their data analysis and comments to the RCI Report.

 Respondents report on the most recent characteristics of their most recent sale for the month.

 An index greater than 50 means more respondents reported conditions as “strong” compared to one year ago than “weak.”
 An index of 50 indicates a balance of respondents